kmaaallen/unicorn-attractor-milestone/README.md

     - If the user is not logged in, this button will show 'Sign up/Sign In' and will take the user to the sign up form.
     - If the user is logged in, this button with show 'Logout' and will log the user out and redirect them to the sign in form.

+- Download link
+    - As this is a fictional company the download link simply takes users to Google in a new tab

 ##### Find out more
 - The Find out more page contains some text about the fictional software company and contains two buttons.